 To do powerful abstract flower photography, you have to stop thinking in terms of flowers, and start thinking in terms of shape, color, and light.
 This isn’t complicated.
 It’s easy to do, once you get the hang of it.
 The tips I share below will help you to do just that, so keep reading.

-To get beautiful abstract flower images, you need two things: a camera and a macro lens.
+To get beautiful abstract flower images, you need two things: a camera and a close-focusing lens.

 The type of camera doesn’t matter.
 These days, essentially all cameras are capable of capturing stunning images.
 In abstract flower photography, it’s the lens that counts.

 So what lens do you need?